 IC3 and IC4, because they are cross-coupled, also provide 6 dB gain.
 The additional gain provided by IC3 and IC4 reduce the peak current demands of IC1.
 The outputs of IC3 and IC4, when measured differentially, clip at +27 dBu.
 The input differential clipping point of IC3 and IC4 is +21 dBu.
 Each IC1 output has has to supply +15 dBu signal current into 316Ω in addition to 5.5 mA emitter current at clipping.
 If not for the voltage gain of the cross-coupled stage the peak signal current demands placed on IC1 would be double.

-The outputs of IC3 and IC4 feed both the output Phoenix connector through R21 and R22 as well as the input to the differential DeBoo correction servo.
+The outputs of IC3 and IC4 feed both the output Phoenix connector through R21 and R22.

 The Flat Balanced Input Moving Coil Preamp is direct-coupled from input to output.
 There are no electrolytic capacitors in the signal path.

-The servo time constant and the differential gain inside the servo control loop (Av=4) sets the low pass response.
+The servo time constant, the differential gain inside the servo control loop and the attenuation provided by R19/R20 and the gain setting resistor Rg sets the low pass response.
 When servo feedback is injected back into the input stage the result is a derived, subtractive, single-order high pass filter.
 The servo control point is not affected by front-end gain.
-The -3 dB point of the high pass response is approximately 13 Hz and, owing to the servo control point location, does not vary with front-end gain.
+The -3 dB point of the high pass response is approximately 10 Hz and, owing to the servo control point location, does not vary with front-end gain.